 3. Integrated Utility Apps and Augmented Reality:

 Augmented Reality has been considered a gimmick for app promotion.
 But as time went by, the AR technology has been put to multiple uses as well; being used more productively and effectively.
 In the iOS10 update, one feature that caught user’s’ eyes was the identification of words and phrases by the device, further suggesting a related emoji.
-This is now tentative of being capitalised with relative actionable items to pop up.
+This is now tentative of being capitalized with relative actionable items to pop up.

 For instance, identification of the word “coffee” can open up a calendar request notification, detection of the word “cab” can open a mobility app; social media sync, location sync can be other added features.

 Another landmark progression in the field of Augmented Reality is Austrian GIS Supplier Grintec’s exhibit at the INTERGO 2016.
-They exhibit a fully 3D/AR enabled GIS Augview for mobile.
-The innovation combined 2D/3D GIS data with the view of Augmented Reality ‘realizing’ the details otherwise concealed from the human eye, like underground pipes etc. This will eventually benefit municipalities and utility companies to avoid costly errors, like errors in measurements, improving quality of work, etc. Given the elevating digitisation in the business world, Dominik Garner of Grintec believes AR is certain to take off.
+They exhibit a fully 3D/AR-enabled GIS Augview for mobile.
+The innovation combined 2D/3D GIS data with the view of Augmented Reality ‘realizing’ the details otherwise concealed from the human eye, like underground pipes etc. This will eventually benefit municipalities and utility companies to avoid costly errors, like errors in measurements, improving quality of work, etc. Given the elevating digitization in the business world, Dominik Garner of Grintec believes AR is certain to take off.